natesworksdev/Ryujinx/README.md

 If you build it yourself you will need to:
 **Step one:** Install the [.NET Core 3.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).

-**Step two (Variant one):**
+**Step two (choose one):**
+**(Variant one)**

 After the installation of the Net Core SDK is done; go ahead and copy the Clone link from GitHub from here (via Clone or Download --> Copy HTTPS Link.
-Or you can download the ZIP tarball.)
-You can Git Clone the repo by using the GitBash, or you may use the second variant.
+You can Git Clone the repo by using Git Bash or Git CMD.

-**Step two (Variant two):**
+**(Variant two):**

 Download the ZIP Tarball.
 Then extract it to a directory of your choice.

 **Step three:**

-Build the App using a Command prompt in the ROOT directory.
-You can quickly access it by Holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command
+Build the App using a Command prompt in the project directory.
+You can quickly access it by holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command:
 Run `dotnet build -c Release -r win10-x64` inside the Ryujinx project folder to build Ryujinx binaries.

 Every file related to Ryujinx is stored in the `Ryujinx` folder.
-Located in `C:\Users\USERNAME\AppData\Roaming\` for Windows, `/home/USERNAME/.config` for Linux or `/Users/USERNAME/Library/Application Support/` for macOS.
-It can also be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.
+This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Latest build